xen0n/xen0n.github.io/content/posts/tinkering/loongarch-faq.en.md

-(Trivia: this is one of the biggest mistakes your author made, while [reverse-engineering LoongArch from scratch][unofficial-reversed-insns] before Loongson released the ISA manual -- assuming that LoongArch specified its operand widths just like RISC-V. :joy:)
+(Trivia: this is one of the biggest mistakes your author made, while [reverse-engineering LoongArch from scratch][unofficial-reversed-insns] before Loongson released the <abbr title="instruction set architecture">ISA</abbr>
+manual -- assuming that LoongArch specified its operand widths just like RISC-V.
+:joy:)

 [unofficial-reversed-insns]: https://github.com/loongson-community/docs/tree/master/unofficial/loongarch